-As at 15 April, 2021, around 8% of Switzerland’s population were fully vaccinated against coronavirus and 5% had received one dose of vaccine.
+As at 26 May, 2021, around 17% of Switzerland’s population were fully vaccinated against coronavirus and approximately 25% had received one dose of vaccine.
 (Source: Public Health Office.)
-The seven day average of new daily cases was just over 2,100, a 31% increase on the previous week.
-(Source: Federal Office of Public Health.)

 Refer to the infographic below for further details and see the full measures in place > here.

 The Federal Council is expected to make its next announcement regarding the further easing of restrictions on either 23 June.

 Holders of a Swiss Passport or a valid Swiss Residence Permit may enter Switzerland from any country.
 Entry restrictions apply to all other individuals – >> read the latest information here.

 Entry from EU Member States and Schengen Associated countries is allowed without restrictions, unless a country or region is defined as a Covid high risk area.

 If entry is permitted, you may need to go into quarantine for 10 days if you have travelled from a country or region deemed to be high risk.
 A negative test does not exempt you from mandatory quarantine.

 The list of high risk countries currently includes almost all states outside the Schengen area.
 Some (but not all) exceptions are: